 Witches and Wicked Bodies

 From hideous hags to beautiful seductresses, witches have held a magnetic attraction for artists over the centuries.
-This exhibition studies these malevolent sorceresses in art from the Renaissance to the end of the 19th century.
+This exhibition studies these malevolent sorceresses in art over the past 500 years.

 This exhibition brings together engravings, drawings and paintings by artists who had a distinctly macabre fascination with witches.
 The German Renaissance master Albrecht Dürer depicted them as sensual, naked beings trampling bones beneath their feet, others, like Francisco de Goya painted them as a disfigured coven worshiping the devil and offering it children to eat.

 There is also a contemporary section that looks at modern attitudes to witches.
 Kiki Smith has made a series of commemorative sculptures in remembrance of the women who were burnt and drowned for simply being different.

 William Blake’s feverish visions of the after world were rife with malicious forces.
 His pen, ink and watercolour picture, The Whore of Babylon (1809) depicts a buxom wench seated on a particularly ferocious multiple-headed demon that is making mincemeat of some miserable souls.

 Also on show is Kiki Smith’s Woman on Pyre (2001) in which a naked, bald headed woman kneels on a stack of wood with her arms outstretched.